 1. People still use cloth diapers?

 - YES.
 YES.
 ANNNNNNNNNND YES.
 As a matter of fact, cloth diapering has become increasingly popular because of the environmental and economical benefits.
-Over time, cloth diapers have evolved way beyond pins and prefolds, and newer systems are just as simple to use as disposable diapers.
+Over time, cloth diapers have evolved.
+Newer systems are just as simple to use as disposable diapers.

 2. What are the major benefits to using cloth diapers?